One Minute to Zero: Production

 The film's working title was The Korean Story.
-Ted Tetzlaff was the first director assigned by RKO.
-He was replaced, however, by Tay Garnett because producer Edmund Grainger (famed for Sands of Iwo Jima and Flying Leathernecks) wanted a "bigger" name as director.
+Ted Tetzlaff was the first director assigned by RKO Radio Pictures but was replaced by Tay Garnett because producer Edmund Grainger desired wanted a more recognizable name.

-The original actress chosen as leading lady was Claudette Colbert.
-She became ill with pneumonia, however, and although Grainger wanted Joan Crawford, the role had been rewritten for a younger person.
-Eventually, Ann Blyth became the replacement.
+Claudette Colbert was cast in the lead female role but contracted pneumonia and withdrew.
+Grainger wanted Joan Crawford, but the role had been rewritten for a younger woman, which eventually became Ann Blyth.